 The reporter's words were as chilling as they were inevitable.
 Her secret, one she had kept close to her heart for seven years even from close friends such as her trainer Joe Smith, was about to become very, very public.

-Fox, profiled Tuesday night on HBO's Real Sports was born Boyd Burton.
-She was about to become MMA's first openly transgender athlete.
+Fox, profiled Tuesday night on HBO's Real Sports, was born Boyd Burton.
+She was about to become MMA's first out transgender athlete.

 Secrets are nothing new for Fox.
 It all started with a dress.
 At five, she put one on for the first time, one of her sister's, and things clicked.
 It felt right.

-And yet, the young man who went to church four times a week with his parents and two siblings knew it was wrong.
+And yet, the young man who went to church four times a week with his parents and two siblings believed it was wrong.
 And that God was watching.

 "It's likely to lead you to a pit of fire," Fox told HBO's Mary Carillo.
 "I was brought up with the idea that God is watching at all times.
 So I felt dirty, I felt worthless, I felt like I was going to hell.
 Just for putting on women's clothes."

 And so Boyd Burton soldiered on, trying to leave his impulses and desires in the past and live his life as he was born—as a man.
-He wrestled in high school, knocked a girl up at 19, even joined the Navy to make ends meet.
+He wrestled in high school, got a girl pregnant at 19, even joined the Navy to make ends meet.
 But it was all a lie.

 Eventually, the truth spilled out.
 Boyd became Fallon, a 2006 surgery in Thailand making her outside match the woman she says always lurked within.
 Her daughter, amazingly, handled the change with grace.